Pietro Faccini: Prints and drawings

-Faccini likely studied printmaking in the Carracci academy.
-He only left a few prints among which the Saint Francis Receiving the Christ Child in the Presence of the Virgin.
-The print is lightly etched using fine lines which create an ethereal atmosphere, befitting Francis' heavenly vision.
+It is likely that Faccini studied printmaking in the Carracci academy.
+He only left a few prints, among which is the Saint Francis Receiving the Christ Child in the Presence of the Virgin.
+The print is lightly etched using fine lines which create an ethereal atmosphere, befitting Francis's heavenly vision.
+In his prints Faccini developed the taste for the grotesque already noted in his paintings.
+Etchings such as the Blind Beggar and the Blind Man Guided by a Dog (both Bologna, Pinacoteca Nazionale), based on a drawing by Annibale Carracci, emphasize the most brutal and extravagant aspects of reality.